discordjs/discord.js/docs/examples.rst

 	var channel = client.servers.get("name", "my_server").channels.get("name", "general");
 	client.sendMessage(channel, "Hello");

-You can also use a `Message`_ object as an parameter.
+You can also use a `Message`_ object as a parameter.
 This example sends "Hello" to the channel the message was sent from.

 .. code-block:: javascript